clemi2408/Knx2Prometheus/README.md

   * Defaults to: `/knx/bin/knxtool`

 * `KNX_PUSH_PUSHGATEWAY_HOST`
-  * Sets the the host of the prometheus push gateway.
+  * Sets the the ip or hostname of the prometheus push gateway.
   * Value: valid ip or hostname.
-  * Defaults to: `172.29.4.162`
+  * Defaults to: `knxpushgateway01`

 * `KNX_PUSH_PUSHGATEWAY_PORT`
   * Sets the the port of the prometheus push gateway host.